DISNEY WORLD PLANNING GUIDE

 When booking your Disney Resort, you have the option of also purchasing park tickets as a Disney Package.
 While there are definitely advantages to doing this, there are some drawbacks as well.

-Disney Packages can be purchased directly through Disney or through a third party travel agent.
+Disney Packages can be purchased directly through your Disney Travel Agent - thats us again!
 When purchased through either channel you will be required to pay a $200 down payment and can change or cancel your trip up until 30 days prior to your start date (Disney is currently waiving this requirement and is allowing cancellations up through the date of check-in).
 At the 30 days prior point you will have to pay for the entire trip (resort stay + tickets).
 If you do choose to cancel, your down payment will be refunded as well.
 A few days before you have to make your final payment, just grab your gift cards and call up Disney to process the payment with your gift cards to save your 5%!

 Disney does offer more flexibility on room only reservations (when not purchasing a Disney Package).
 For this option you will be required to pay the cost of the first night's stay as a down payment and you can change or cancel until 1 week prior to your trip (Disney is also currently waiving this requirement and is allowing cancellations up through the date of check-in).
 Additionally, you will never have to pay the full amount until the end of your stay.
 You will then have to purchase your tickets separately!
 However, these tickets require a specific start date and are generally non-refundable.
 Be sure to check the modification and return policy before purchasing tickets from a third party.

 HOTEL BOOKING OPTIONS